-It’s easy to see why tankless water heaters appeal to homeowners.
-The units deliver a steady stream of hot water on demand — no waiting for a depleted storage tank to refill — and eliminate the standby energy losses associated with tanks.
+It’s easy to see why tankless water heaters appeal to homeowners as they deliver a steady stream of hot water.
+No more waiting for a depleted storage tank to refill — and it also eliminates the standby energy losses associated with tanks.
 If there’s a downside, it’s that their heat output has a limit, which in turn affects the water flow.
 Propane-fueled heaters kick out a higher flow rate than electric ones do, simply because they generate more Btu.
 Yet even the most robust models may not be able to keep up with the demands of a large household when, say, the clothes washer and showers are running at the same time.

 The gas-fired RH180 features a small tankless unit attached to the side of a 40-gallon tank.
 When activated, cold water is drawn into the bottom of the tank, flash-heated, and piped out at the top.
 “It’s ideal for large households, for filling a big spa tub, and for light commercial applications,” Holliday says.